ndk/k8sConfig/README.md

 ### Bonus: Add a Docker for Desktop profile

 Now that your cluster is set up and configured, let's add it to [Docker for Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac).

+**Make sure sshuttle is running. microk8s on Docker for Mac won't run unless sshuttle is running.**

 Existing Kubernetes configs are often (Mac OSX) stored in: